filipepatricio/nanna/README.md

 The `tracesSampleRate` property in `SentryFlutterOptions` sets the % of transactions that will be saved and sent back to Sentry.
 Sending 100% of them is not sensible because such traffic volume impacts performance, the recommended rate is 0.2.
 Check out https://docs.sentry.io/platforms/flutter/performance/#configure-the-sample-rate

+## Codebase cleanup

+Some steps we can take to check codebase health and cleanliness:

+Run `[fvm] flutter pub run dart_code_metrics:metrics check-unused-files lib` to check if there are any unused dart files in the repo (replace `lib` with `test` to check in tests folder)

+Run `[fvm] flutter pub run dart_code_metrics:metrics check-unused-code lib` to check if there is any unused code in the repo (replace `lib` with `test` to check in tests folder) - still incomplete, does not check for unreferenced class methods

+Run `[fvm] flutter pub run dart_code_metrics:metrics check-unnecessary-nullable lib` to chek for unnecessary nullable parameters.
+This one makes some noise from our DTOs, but can highlight some other fixable situations

+This can be done thank to the `dart_code_metrics` package dev integration in `pubspec.yaml`